jmbredenberg/Mafia-rules/README.md

 ##Kills

 Some players can kill another player by tapping them on the shoulder and saying “BANG” or “KABOOM.”
 If this happens to you, you are dead, unless you know otherwise. **Dead players tell no tales.
 They do not communicate, give general advice to, or make facial expressions towards living players or non-players.** If you died to a “BANG”, all of your items now belong to the person who killed you.
 Try to get the physical representations to them.
-Also, please let the Gods know who killed you, where, and when.
-If you killed someone, also please let the Gods know who, where, and when.
+Also, please let the Mods know who killed you, where, and when.
+If you killed someone, also please let the Mods know who, where, and when.

 If you are dead, and someone tries to talk to you about game, you must respond with “I can’t talk about that.”
 All players (including ghosts) must respond truthfully to inquiries about whether they are alive.